Asabeneh/30-Days-Of-JavaScript/08_Day_Objects/08_day_objects.md

 1. Create an empty object called dog
 1. Print the the dog object on the console
 1. Add name, legs, color, age and bark properties for the dog object.
-The bark property is a method which return _woof woof_
+The bark property is a method which returns _woof woof_
 1. Get name, legs, color, age and bark value from the dog object
 1. Set new properties the dog object: breed, getDogInfo